lightly-ai/lightly/docs/source/getting_started/platform.rst

 Format
 ^^^^^^^^^^^

-In order to upload the custom metadata, you need to save it to a `.json` file in a COCO-like format.
+To upload the custom metadata, you need to save it to a `.json` file in a COCO-like format.
 The following things are important:

 - Information about the images is stored under the key `images`.